MohamedSaeed-dev/Clinic-API/README.md

-# Simple Hospital Managment System API 🏥
+# Simple Clinic Managment System API 🏥

-- A project has been developed to instantiate an endpoints of hospital managmnet system. 🏥
+- A project has been developed to instantiate an endpoints of Clinic managmnet system. 🏥
 - Provide The CRUD Operations for all Models. ➕➖
 - Provide some queries on data. ℹ️❓
 - Implemented with Clean Architecture, SOLID Pricnciples, Design Patterns. ✔️